 “The heart was made to be broken,” Oscar Wilde once claimed.
 He wasn’t wrong.
 You’d be lucky to live an entire lifetime without ever once suffering the unbearable pain of a breakup.
-What’s more, there’s no worse way to break up than to watch your relationship fizzle out leading up to it.
+What’s more, there’s no worse way to break up than to watch for signs your relationship is fizzling out, and then see it all come crashing down.
 You watch this great, big, important something, shrivel and become nothing.

 Let’s not pretend that it happens overnight either.
 You don’t blink and fall out of love.
 No, there are signs — unmissable, unmistakable signs that appear to let you know the road ahead is anything but easy.
 If you notice any of the following in your relationship, a disaster could well be on the horizon.

 1. You’ve Started to Feel Insecure About Your Partner